axtk/routescape/README.md

     - route links are similar to HTML links
     - route navigation interface is similar to `window.location`
 - Unopinionated route structure: routes are not necessarily hierarchical, collocated or otherwise tightly coupled
-- Middleware hook for actions ahead of route transition
+- Middleware hook for actions ahead of route navigation
 - Utility hook to make link tags in static HTML content work like SPA route links
 - Compatibility with SSR